-I often get asked for a comparison of website design platforms and as a website designer, I have been asked numerous times for Showit vs Squarespace comparison.
+I often get asked for a comparison of website design platforms.
+As a website designer, I have been asked numerous times for a Showit vs Squarespace comparison.

 While both platforms are website builders, each one comes with its own specifics and features.

-Therefore, in this article, I will provide you with a Showit vs Squarespace comparison and will be discussing the differences between the two platforms.
+Therefore, in this article, I will provide you with an Showit vs Squarespace in-depth comparison and will be discussing the differences between the two platforms.

 You will also find information and tips to help you in choosing the right and best platform for you and your business.

 So, let’s get started!

 - What are the key differences between Showit and Squarespace?

 - 1 | Showit vs Squarespace – Ease of use